 - ਸੁਆਨ ਪੂਛ ਜਿਉ ਭਇਓ ਨ ਸੂਧਉ ਬਹੁਤੁ ਜਤਨੁ ਮੈ ਕੀਨਉ ॥: Like the dog’s tail, which does not straighten out, (Similarly) dispite many efforts on my part (this mind will not straighten out, change, mend itself, and engage in Naam, Shabad…). (sggs 633).

-Among all species of living beings, human beings are most fit to be instructed about the nature of the Truth (Mool, Source, Origin, Jot…).
-However, even among the human beings, those who behave crooked like a dog’s tail are uncondusive to the instructions about the Truth.
-As the Gurbani says, no matter how many things are tried, they will behave like a dog’s tail, without mending or changing their ways.
+Among all species of living beings, human beings are most fit to be instructed about the nature of the Truth.
+However, even among the human beings, those whose minds behave crooked like a dog’s tail are uncondusive to the instructions about the Truth.
+As the Gurbani says, no matter how many things are tried, they will behave like a dog’s tail, without mending or changing their ways or thinking (Soch).

-The mid that behaves like a dog’s tail remains immersed in Bikaars (Haume or ego’s faults: lust anger greed, attachment, and pride; and their countless variations like slander, enviousness, stubborn mindedness, etc.), empty rituals, unmeaning rites, slander, outwardly superficial show of religion and Spirituality, and so on.
+The mind that behaves like a dog’s tail remains immersed in Bikaars (Haume or ego’s faults: lust, anger, greed, attachment, and pride; and their countless variations like slander, enviousness, stubborn mindedness, etc.), empty rituals, unmeaning rites, slander, outwardly superficial show of religion and Spirituality, and so on.
 Why?
-Because his mind is preoccupied with body-consciousness…
+Because his wandering mind is preoccupied with body-consciousness…

 - ਸਾਕਤ ਸੁਆਨ ਕਹੀਅਹਿ ਬਹੁ ਲੋਭੀ ਬਹੁ ਦੁਰਮਤਿ ਮੈਲੁ ਭਰੀਜੈ ॥ ਆਪਨ ਸੁਆਇ ਕਰਹਿ ਬਹੁ ਬਾਤਾ ਤਿਨਾ ਕਾ ਵਿਸਾਹੁ ਕਿਆ ਕੀਜੈ ॥੬॥: The Saakat (Manmukh, one separated from his Mool…) is said to be very greedy – he is like a dog.
 He overflows with the wicked intellect.
 He talks excessively about his own interests; but he cannot be trusted. ||6|| (sggs 1326).